hassaanqazi847/Twitter-Sentiment-Analysis/README.md

 📌 **Project Overview**

 This project focuses on Twitter sentiment analysis by leveraging Long Short-Term Memory (LSTM) neural networks.
-The goal is to classify tweets into positive, negative, or neutral sentiments based on their textual content.
+The goal is to classify tweets into positive, negative sentiments based on their textual content.
 Twitter data contains slang, abbreviations, and emojis, which makes sentiment classification a challenging and interesting Natural Language Processing (NLP) task.

 ---